Updated October 11, 2021.

 - Amounts paid to Panda Express are non-refundable unless otherwise noted.
 Amounts paid to suppliers/vendors are refunded according to arrangements you make with the vendor, if any.

-- These figures are estimates of the range of some of your initial costs in developing a single Unit Location and in the first three months operating that location.
+- These figures are estimates of the range of some of your initial costs in developing a single Restaurant and in the first three months operating that location.
 Your actual initial costs may be more or less.

 - If you acquire an operating Panda Express Restaurant from Panda Express, Inc. (PEI), the price you pay for its assets and other terms of acquisition will be negotiated between you and PEI and is not reflected in the chart below.
-PEI sold 3 Restaurants to licensees in the past 5 years and purchase prices ranged from $136,963 to $1,261,913.
+PEI sold 3 Panda Express Restaurants to licensees in the past 8 years and the purchase prices ranged from $136,963 to $1,261,913.

 1. Initial License Fee: $25,000